Diet vs. Exercise: Which Is More Important for Weight Loss?

-The more you push yourself physically, the stronger your cardio system can get.
-Your heart and lungs may become more efficient at transporting oxygen and blood around your body.
-Your vital organs and muscles may get healthier and work optimally.
+The more you push yourself physically, the stronger your cardio system gets.
+Your heart and lungs will become more efficient at transporting oxygen and blood around your body.
+Your vital organs and muscles will get healthier and work optimally.

 If you've ever tried a group workout class or joined a sports team, you'll notice that the exercise part is just one of many benefits.
 You'll also enjoy connecting socially with like-minded people.
 Exercise can combat loneliness and introduce you to people with similar interests.

 You build confidence in yourself when you make a commitment to bettering yourself and you actually stick to it.
 Exercise is one of the easiest and most effective ways to do that.
 Set an exercise goal and decide every day that you can do it.
 This helps to build confidence and assurance in your abilities, which transfers into other aspects of your life.